Because there are rules...

-- All forms of artwork are acceptable – hand drawn, computer generated, computer modified photographs, etc. – as long as it is converted to the proper image format for our use (.gif, .jpg, or .png).
-Stick figure art is especially appreciated.
-Art work submitted that is not related to a specific article will most likely be used to enhance the content of another article (full credit will be given).
+All forms of artwork are acceptable – hand drawn, computer generated, computer modified photographs, etc. Artwork submitted that is not related to a specific article will most likely be used to enhance the content of another article (full credit will be given).

-- You must be the legal owner of the submission and you retain responsibility for it (works released under an appropriate Creative Commons license will also be considered).
+You must be the legal owner of the submission and you retain responsibility for it (works released under an appropriate Creative Commons license are also allowed).

 In addition, all submissions must meet moderator approval.
-Objectionable material may be removed at their discretion.
+Objectionable material may be removed or revised at their discretion.

 All graphics must include the artists signature or other defining mark (don’t expect us to keep track of your art for you).

 What You Get

 All the glory of being hosted on here, the premier Risus fan site, the Risusiverse!
 With that comes the peace of mind that your work has backup online.

 You retain all copyright to your material, but grant Risusiverse perpetual non-exclusive rights to host your work online and to edit/update it as necessary.